getcoding-ca/handbook/docs/Students/2-projects.md

 1. A simple web-based application during the first module using HTML, CSS, and JavaScript
 2. A more complex web application throughout the rest of the program using React, Node or Python, and Databases

-## Idea
+## What is a good project idea?

+1. It's something personal to you, something you are excited about
+2. It matches the scope of the module
+3. It's something you haven't worked on before

-You should come up with your own project idea.
+## How do I come up with a project idea?

 It is very important that you are genuinely interested in it.
 It could be something that you wish you had, or something that helps you in day-to-day life or something you would really enjoy building.

 Be creative.
 It doesn't have to be a big idea, it can be something small and simple.
 The coach will assist you in "right-sizing" the project: if it's too simple the coach can suggest ways to expand it and vice-versa.